 - Bitcoin Cash strives to become the best form of digital cash.

-- Transaction fees are lower than with Bitcoin.
+- Transaction fees are cheaper than Bitcoin.

-- Bitcoin Cash focuses on merchant acceptance.
+- Bitcoin Cash is focused on merchant acceptance.

-How to buy Bitcoin Cash (BCH)?
+How to Buy Bitcoin Cash (BCH)